nopnop2002/esp-idf-sx126x/ebyte-smd-pcb/README.md

  This is very important to me as English is not my native language.

 - Shipping options
  I always use the cheaper option and am very happy with the delivery quality and delivery time.
+ It will arrive in Japan in about 7 days.